Achievable logoAchievable logo

 Business risk

-Business risk is similar to financial risk, but slightly different.
-Instead of financial problems due to large amounts of debt, business risk occurs when a company is having difficulty with its general business.
-Radio Shack is a good example of how this risk can be a huge problem.
-Although there are some stores still around today, Radio Shack’s business peaked in 1999.
-Over the years, they lost business to companies like Best Buy and Amazon, while failing to evolve with the changing technological landscape.
+Radio Shack is a classic example.
+Although some stores still exist today, Radio Shack’s business peaked in 1999.
+Over time, it lost business to companies like Best Buy and Amazon and didn’t keep up with changes in technology and consumer behavior.
 Eventually, Radio Shack filed for Chapter 11 bankruptcy in 2015, and again in 2017 after restructuring their finances.
-When a common stock investment faces business risk, it drives the stock value downward.
+When a common stock investment faces business risk, it tends to push the stock’s value downward.

 Regulatory risk